lgeurts/lgeurts.github.io/_posts/2022-10-22-distraction-free-writing-in-vim.md

 ### My configuration changes

-The plugin works just fine as is, but I did change the text area to 100x50 in my .vimrc (as seen in the image above), as I find that to be a better fit for my eyes.
+The plugin works just fine as is, but I did change the text area in my .vimrc config file (as seen in the image above), as I find that to be a better fit for my eyes.

 `let g:goyo_width=100`